 There are many WordPress plugins that can help you better manage and organize your WordPress Tags.
 For more details, see this tutorial.

 Congratulations!
-Now you know how to use tags in your WordPress posts.
+Now you know how to use post tags in WordPress.